 I would love to share my collection and my passion with you.

 TruFaux Jewels proprietor Barbara Schwartz helps women create their unique personal styles by accessorizing contemporary fashion with vintage jewelry.
 Her online boutique offers beautiful and unusual pieces from the 1920s, 1930s, 1940s, and 1950s that she has collected across Europe and North America.
 Barbara provides expert styling tips through her blog, social media, and private coaching sessions.
-She also writes and speaks about fashion and jewelry history.
+A respected jewelry historian, she has lectured on fashion and jewelry history at the Association of Image Consultants International, two conventions of Costume Jewelry Collectors International (CJCI), and the Jewelry History Series at The Original Miami Antique Show.
+Her articles have been published on the CJCI website, on the Kovels website, and in ADORNMENT: The Magazine of Jewelry & Related Arts.
 She is a Featured Contributor to the online magazine Sixty and Me.
-Her own interesting story has also been featured in The Story Exchange.
+Her own interesting story has also been featured on The Story Exchange.